FavourOgboi/Dementia-ML-Prediction/README.md

 # Dementia Prediction App

 ![Dementia](images/.ipynb_checkpoints/persons-hand-holding-sticky-note-checkpoint.jpg)
-This project is a web application designed to help individuals, doctors, and healthcare providers better understand and manage dementia.
-The app takes into account various factors such as age, gender, education level, socioeconomic status, MMSE score, brain volumes, and other related factors to make predictions about the likelihood of dementia.
+This project is a web application designed to manage dementia based on some inputs.
+The app considers various factors such as age, gender, education level, socioeconomic status, MMSE score, brain volumes, and other related factors to make predictions about the likelihood of dementia.

 ## Table of Contents